-In Photoshop CS2, many of the shortcuts for the application menus, palette menus and tools can be customized using the Keyboard Shortcuts editor.
-Although this document mentions some of the more common editable shortcuts, it also provides additional functionality only accessible through using keyboard modifiers which can't be changed through the Keyboard Shortcut editor.
-Although this is not a completely comprehensive list of all of the keyboard shortcuts in Photoshop CS2, it is my goal to present the shortcuts and additional functionality that enable me to use Photoshop CS2 both more freely and efficiently.

-In order to help organize the document, I have subdivided it into the following 6 categories:
+In Photoshop CS3, many of the shortcuts for the application menus, palette menus and tools can be customized using the Keyboard Shortcuts Editor.
+Although this document mentions some of these "customizable" shortcuts, it also provides additional functionality only accessible through the use of keyboard modifiers (which can't be changed through the Keyboard Shortcut editor).
+Although this is not a completely comprehensive list of all of the keyboard shortcuts in Photoshop CS3, it is my goal to present the shortcuts and additional functionality that enable me to use Photoshop CS3 both more freely and efficiently.
+In order to help organize the document, I have subdivided it into the following categories: